 The short story.
 Nick is a highly creative award-winning photographer with a vast amount of experience in many fields, including advertising, architecture, corporate, people, studio, still life, cars, aerial, travel, and fine art.
-He runs his business from his own drive-in studio he’s had built in Wellington, New Zealand, “the coolest little capital in the world”.
+He runs his business from Wellington, New Zealand, “the coolest little capital in the world”.

 Name-dropping.
 Assignments have taken Nick all over the world.
 He contributes work to photo libraries around the world.
 He still pursues the elusive “art” of photography, and always carries a camera even when he’s not on assignment.